aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

 ## The Playbooks

+Now that we have all of our Ansible variables (AVD inputs) defined, it is time to generate some configs.
 To make things simple, we provide 2 playbooks.
 One playbook will allow you to just build and view EOS Cli intended configurations per device.
-The second playbook has an additional task to deploy the configurations to your switches.
+The second playbook has an additional task to also deploy the configurations to your switches.
 The playbooks are provided in the tabs below.
+The playbook is very simple as it imports 2 AVD roles: eos_designs and eos_cli_config_gen that do all the heavy lifting.
+The combination of these 2 roles produce recommended configurations that are part of Arista's Design Guides.

 === "build.yml"
     ```yaml